Gbotemi-ojo/frint.md/front.md

 # FIRST TRIAL

-this is my first github code
+this is my first github kode